 - Factsheet on BMPs for Beaver Conflicts - This factsheet, summarized from the publication listed above, provides an overview of what to do when there is problem with beavers on your property.

 Learning to live with bats will help with the long-term conservation of bats.

 Here is a trusted source for sound, legal and responsible wildlife control and damage prevention advice.

-The department has a list of licensed trappers whom are willing to assist landowners with certain types of wildlife nuisance problems.
+The department has a list of licensed trappers whom are willing to assist landowners with certain types of human-wildlife conflicts.
 To find a trapper:

 - Call Wildlife Services at (802) 223-8690

 - Email MaryBeth Adler or call (802) 289-0629

 - Visit the Springfield district office at 100 Mineral Street, Suite 302, Springfield, VT 05156-3168